vinodjanardhanan/ThermoProbe.jl/docs/src/index.md

 - <p> : Pressure in Pa

 ## Input file download
-The xml input file may be downloaded from [here](https://github.com/vinodjanardhanan/RSimExamples/tree/main/thermo_probe).
-The *therm.dat* file may be downloaded from a number of online resources.
-You may also download the same from [here] (https://github.com/vinodjanardhanan/RSimExamples/tree/main/lib).
+The xml input file and the *lib* directory containig other required input files may be downloaded from [here](https://github.com/vinodjanardhanan/ThermoProbe.jl/tree/main/test).

 ## Output
 The code does not generate any file output.
 An example of terminal output that thermoprobe generates is shown below.